Shopify/polaris/polaris.shopify.com/content/components/form/index.md

   - fileName: form-without-native-validation.tsx
     title: Without native validation
     description: Use in forms to toggle native form validation.
 ---

-# Form

-A wrapper component that handles the submission of forms.

----

 ## Best practices